 1 git push --force --tags origin 'refs/heads/*'

 List remote branches This Git command will show you remote branches.
-The -r
+The -r flag here is short for --remotes.

 Push a local branch to a remote server 1 git push -u origin <branch>